viionc/electronics-shop-angular/README.md

 Demo: https://electronics-shop-angular.vercel.app/

-After creating a few projects with React I wanted to try other JavaScript frameworks and choose Angular and created this simple app with landing, store, and about pages.
+After creating a few projects with React I wanted to try other JavaScript frameworks.
+I chose Angular and created this simple app with landing, store, and about pages.
 Users can filter items by categories and add or remove items from the cart.
 Overall pretty straightforward app, nothing complex.

 So here are some thoughts: